Skilled Wisdom Tooth Extraction for Improved Oral Health

 The Treatment Process

-During your initial consultation, Dr. Peers will assess your dental health using 3-D scans and x-rays to identify your needs and create a comprehensive treatment plan.
-Dr. Peers can perform preventative extractions for younger patients just beginning to develop wisdom teeth, as well as older patients experiencing complications.
+During your initial consultation, Dr. Lifferth will assess your dental health using 3-D scans and x-rays to identify your needs and create a comprehensive treatment plan.
+Dr. Lifferth can perform preventative extractions for younger patients just beginning to develop wisdom teeth, as well as older patients experiencing complications.

-Dr. Peers is a highly experienced and knowledgeable practitioner who can treat simple cases, as well as those complicated by cysts, tumors, and other oral health issues.
+Dr. Lifferth is a highly experienced and knowledgeable practitioner who can treat simple cases, as well as those complicated by cysts, tumors, and other oral health issues.

 Prior to surgery, a local anesthetic will completely numb the treatment area.
 We also offer a variety of sedation methods to ensure that your surgery is performed comfortably, A general anesthetic may be used in special cases, especially if several or all of your wisdom teeth are being extracted at the same time.